JunoNgx/crisp-game-lib-tutorial/README.md

 let fBullets;
 ```

 Do take note of the new properties added type `Player`: `firingCooldown` and `isFiringLeft`.
-If you have done your JSDoc properly, you would also notice that VSCode will start yelling at you, telling you that the `player` you initialised is incorrect and missing some properties (which is exactly what we expected).
+If you have done your JSDoc properly, you would also notice that VSCode will start yelling at you, telling you that the `player` instance you initialised is incorrect and missing some properties (which is exactly what we expected).
 Other than fixing this, you should also start initalise `fBullets`, which is a short form of *friendly bullets*, to differentiate against *enemy bullets* we'd have later on.

 ```javascript
         player = {